All Party Parliamentary Group (APPG) on Women in the Penal System

 Inquiry into girls in the penal system

-The APPG conducted an independent inquiry into girls and the penal system and published two reports on keeping girls out of the penal system and on the experiences of girls from courts to custody.
+The APPG conducted an independent inquiry into girls and the penal system and published two reports.
 The aims of the inquiry were to achieve real change in the lives of young girls in need and to bring about a reduction in the number of girls who entered the criminal justice system.

 Major achievements of the APPG: